 Senior students are required to submit and present a Conference Poster for judging.
-The intention is foster a collegial learning and sharing environment whilst having some fun.
+The intention is to foster a collegial learning and sharing environment whilst having some fun.

 The changes have taken both NCEA and Cambridge Educational systems into account.
 Our expectation is that students completing the 2.1 3.1 units for NCEA will still be able to use that work to enter the Fair.
 We also believe that a number of other NCEA units for Science, Technology and Sustainability could also contribute to projects for the Fair, depending on the chosen topic.